Root Canal Treatment

 The root canal treatment; step by step

-The root canal treatment will clean your tooth from any pulp inflammation or infection.
+The treatment will clean your tooth from any pulp inflammation or infection.
 After the tooth has been cleaned a filling will be placed to prevent any future infections.
 The following steps will guide you through the entire process.

 Step 1: Making x-rays